Fort Worth chief: ‘absolutely no excuse’ for woman’s killing

 “Why would you publicize that Ms. Jefferson had a gun in her home?” he asked.
 “I’m sure the police told you that.
 But that was her Second Amendment right, and equally as important, it had nothing to do with the incident for which we are here about.
 Too often, you, the media, have been complicit in throwing dirt on the victim while ignoring the real culprit, current law enforcement.”

-State Rep. Nicole Collier, a black Democrat from Fort Worth, likewise complained about the tendency to focus on things that would tend to exonerate police officers, “like showing marijuana or showing a handgun when people are rightfully in their own home.”
+State Rep. Nicole Collier, a black Democrat from Fort Worth, likewise complained about the tendency to focus on things that could exonerate police officers, “like showing marijuana or showing a handgun when people are rightfully in their own home.”

 After the deadly shooting last year in Dallas, police reported finding marijuana in the dead man’s apartment in what was decried by some as an attempt to smear the victim.